Goat Protocol (GOA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Goat Protocol Historical Price

-According to the latest data gathered on Goat Protocol live price page, the current price of Goat Protocol is 1.87USD.
-The circulating supply of Goat Protocol(GOA) is 435.00K GOA , giving it a market capitalization of $815.44K.
+According to the latest data gathered on Goat Protocol live price page, the current price of Goat Protocol is 2.01USD.
+The circulating supply of Goat Protocol(GOA) is 435.00K GOA , giving it a market capitalization of $872.31K.

 The Goat Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GOA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.